daniel-acuna/daniel-acuna.github.io/_posts/2018-06-25-acuna-lab-is-looking-for-students.md

 Python, R, C, C++, or Java.
 Experience with handling big data with Apache Spark is a plus.
 - Demonstrable knowledge of linear algebra, calculus, probability, and statistics

-__Positions are available immediately.
-For Master's students, only first-year students will be considered__
+## Apply

-If you have any questions, please send an email to `deacuna AT syr DOT edu`.
+Send an email to `deacuna AT syr DOT edu` and include:
+1. A short introduction of yourself and why you want to work with me
+1. A short CV or a 1-page resume
+1. Your Github repository, preferably with code from a personal project rather than a "class project".
+1. Your transcripts
+1. Your GRE, GMAT, or equivalent (e.g., gaokao) scores

+If you have any questions, do not hesitate in contacting me.
 If you are thinking of applying to the Ph.D. program, we have a very competitive __fully-funded program__, and you should contact me first.
 Otherwise,
 [apply to the Ph.D. program](https://ischool.syr.edu/admissions/checklists/phd-checklist/)
 and mention my name in you materials.